profoundry-us/loco_motion/README.md

 # About

-loco-motion is both a set of philosophies and paradigms for developing robust web applications in Ruby on Rails, as well gems and tools to help you execute on your vision quickly and reliably.
+loco_motion is both a set of philosophies and paradigms for developing robust web applications in Ruby on Rails, as well gems and tools to help you execute on your vision quickly and reliably.